 Maybe you’re just tired of filling your apartment with a cloud of smoke, or heating up your kitchen in the summer.
 Keeping proper ventilation with the best range hoods can solve these problems.

 We’ll get into the details of picking the best range hood for your kitchen in the sections below.

 Product Comparison Tables

 Already have an idea of what you’re looking for?
-Click one of these options to skip to the product comparisons for each category.
-Otherwise, continue on to the buying guide.
+Click one of these size options to skip to the product comparisons for each category.
+Otherwise, continue on to how to buy information below.

 - Remove Excess Heat.
 (Best Accomplished by Ducted Range Hoods)

 A good range hood does all these things, and by “good” I mean fits the size, style, and demands of your cooking range.
 If you tend to cook with very high heat you’ll quickly realize a simple microwave fan won’t cut it.
 Doing any sauteing, high heat or not, will still leave vaporized cooking oil condensed on anything above your cooking range, even the ceiling.

 The vaporized cooking oil and water may not be immediately noticeable while you’re cooking, but the intense heat definitely can be felt.
 Range hoods help move this heat out of your kitchen which makes your cooking experience more comfortable and not something you have to dread doing.
 That means more cooking freedom to try recipes that involve high heat.